mchmarny/cloud-sql-for-cloud-run-example/README.md

 The [bin/schema](bin/schema) script connects to the newly created Cloud SQL instance and applies database schema located in [sql/schema.ddl](sql/schema.ddl).

+> The provided script checks for existence of all the objects before creating them so you can run it multiple times. it only creates one simple table right now so feel free to edit it before executing the schema script

 ```shell
 bin/schema
 ```

-> This script checks for existence of the objects before creating them so you can run it multiple times.
-THis is also how you would apply schema changes.

 ### Environment Config

-The [bin/env](bin/env) script creates `.my.cnf` file in your home directory with SSL configuration (certificates and key paths) to aid in future connections.
+The [bin/env](bin/env) script creates `.my.cnf` [options file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html) in your home directory with SSL configuration (certificates and key paths) to aid in future connections.

 ```shell
 bin/env
 ```

+### Test Connection

 At this point you should be able to connect to the newly created database with this command: